annadrg/annadrg/README.md

 <a href="https://sequelize.org/"> <img align="left" alt="Sequelize" title="Sequelize" height="30px" src="https://cdn.worldvectorlogo.com/logos/sequelize.svg" /> </a>

 <a href="https://getbootstrap.com/"> <img align="left" alt="Bootstrap" title="Bootstrap" height="30px" src="https://cdn.worldvectorlogo.com/logos/bootstrap-4.svg" /> </a>

+<br/><br/>

+#### My projects
+For my final project of the Codaisseur Academy I created Dinely.
+Dinely is an app in which you can keep track of your restaurants, you can add restaurants to your wishlist and review restaurants you have visited.
+Dinely is build with React Native and TypeScript.
+I am currently working on a web version of the app.

+You can find more information on this project [here](https://github.com/annadrg/dinely-frontend).